 - ½ cup vegetable, canola or sunflower oil

 - 1 medium yellow onion finely sliced in half moons.

 - 2 teaspoon crushed garlic

 - 1- inch ginger knob peeled and crushed

 - 3 roma tomatoes roughly chopped

 - 2 green chilis preferably bird’s eye chilli finely chopped

-- 5 tbsp fresh cilantro finely chopped I use both leaves and stems but purists will insist on leaves only
+- 5 tablespoon fresh cilantro finely chopped I use both leaves and stems but purists will insist on leaves only

 - Add rice and cook on low heat for not more than 5 - 7 minutes.
 Once the rice is half-cooked, immediately drain it into a colander* (See Notes for how I sequence this step).